 The secretary may receive electronic communication/transmissions of presented material for inclusion in the minutes

-Officiers conducting a meeting are permitted to record their attendance.
+Officers conducting a meeting are permitted to record their attendance.

 The use of audio and/or video recording of any 802.11 meeting is specifically prohibited.
 Still photography is only permitted by a public request and permission of the meeting attendees via the WG Chair, and is not for commercial purposes.